Branding services and branding deliverables can get ridiculously confusing.

 As long as you’re learning something, competitor research remains a valuable branding service.

-From the smallest owner operated businesses, to the corporate giants of the world, you’ve got to know what you’re up against to succeed.
+Everyone from the smallest owner operated businesses, to the corporate giants of the world, you’ve got to know what you’re up against to succeed.

 Every business needs a name.
-There’s no way of getting away from that.

 New businesses need to create one and existing businesses might be considering a change.